Poor dental care causes halitosis (bad breath)

 Gum disease is often the culminating of plaque buildup in the mouth.
-This plaque buildup is often accompanying bad breath is generally due to poor oral hygiene.
-Impaired immune function, smoking and medical conditions such as diabetes are also the causes of bad breath.
+This plaque buildup is often accompanying bad breath and is generally due to poor oral hygiene.
+Impaired immune function, smoking and medical conditions such as diabetes are also causes of bad breath.
 When bacteria cause the formation of oral toxins, it irritates the gums.
 If left gum disease is left untreated, it will have substantial damage to your gums and jawbone.

-As bacterial plaque builds up in the mouth, the bacteria begin to react with sugary particles residue to form toxins and other chemicals.
+As bacterial plaque builds up in the mouth, the bacteria begin to react with sugary particle residue to form toxins and other chemicals.
 In addition, these toxins will cause great discomfort in the gums, prompting them to become red and inflamed and easily bleed when in contact with anything you placed in your mouth.
-Over a period to time, when the plaque solidifies to form calculus or tartar.
+Over a period of time, when the plaque solidifies to form calculus or tartar.
 Progressive gum disease is associated with pain, bad breath, discomfort and bad breath.

-If your mouth first show signs of gum disease, see your dentist.
+If your mouth first shows signs of gum disease, see your dentist.
 For milder forms of gum disease, it can be cured and controlled by regular cleanings by a dentist and regular and consistent practice of oral hygiene at home.
 You would have to scale your teeth or root planing if you have more severe gum disease.
 Scaling is a process where the dentist removes deposits that had gathered from the tooth crown, while root planing is the removal of deposits that have collected along root surfaces beneath the gums.
-By following this procedure, deposits are clear to reduce the pain, inflammation and the foul smell associated with gum disease.
+By following this procedure, deposits are clear to reduce the pain, inflammation and foul smell associated with gum disease.

 Health issues that may have caused bad breath

 Halitosis also better known as bad breath can be caused by a variety of conditions.
-Beside oral issues, certain health problems can also lead to bad breath, together with other side effects as well.
+Besides oral issues, certain health problems can also lead to bad breath, together with other side effects as well.
 If you have signs of respiratory infections and systemic organ illness, these symptoms are conditions that cause chronic bad breath.

 Liver or kidney issues can also cause bad breath.
 The smell is caused by dimethylsulfide, a unique form of bad breath produce by late-stage liver failure.
 Alternatively, a form of fishy or ammonia-like smell is associated with chronic kidney failure.
-This form of bad breath is termed as “uremic fetor” and the smell is as a result of an elevated urea concentration in saliva and its subsequent breakdown into ammonia.
+This form of bad breath is termed a “uremic fetor” and the smell is a result of an elevated urea concentration in saliva and its subsequent breakdown into ammonia.

 Prevent bad breath

 One way to prevent bad breath is to stay hydrated.
 When you had drunk enough water, the water keeps your mouth moist.
-This stimulates the production of saliva which helps to drain away from food particles, which would otherwise be stuck in your tongue, gums and teeth for bacteria to grow.
+This stimulates the production of saliva which helps to drain away food particles, which would otherwise be stuck in your tongue, gums and teeth for bacteria to grow.
 Sugary and acidic foods and drinks should be avoided, as these can damage teeth and leave foul-causing food deposits in the mouth.

 We respect the freedom of choice whether you want to smoke or not, but if you do smoke. see your dentist or doctor for advice and tips on how to quit the habit.
 Besides causing bad breath from the cigarette’s toxic chemicals, it also dried up your mouth.
 In addition, smoking increases the chances of developing oral cancer and gum disease.